How I Make the Most of My Free Time at Home

 Creative Piano Academy.

-In recent years, my curiosity has led me to explore astronomy, ancient history, and etiquette.
-I even considered buying a telescope, but after seeing the price, I decided against it (for now).
-I have a habit of obsessing over topics that interest me, so I like to keep feeding my mind with knowledge.
 I also like it when people share their knowledge with me without making me look dumb.
 I mean, it annoys me when people want to “test” someone’s intelligence by asking a question regarding knowledge they already possess.
 Knowledge should be shared, not used as a tool to make others feel inadequate.
 Not everyone remembers everything they’ve learnt, and not everyone can recall information under pressure.
-If you have any knowledge, share it generously.
+If you have any knowledge, share it generously without ego.

 My favourite platforms for e-learning and online courses: